jaspector

 Office hours are 8:00 a.m. to 4:30 p.m.

-Typical inspection sequence: County zoning review, then sanitary or other related approvals where required, then permit issuance and inspections as applicable
+Typical sequence: County zoning review, then sanitary or other related approvals where required, then permit issuance and inspections as applicable

 Ordinance expressly includes zoning inspections and re-inspections in the fee structure; stop-work authority is also published

-Do I need a building permit in unincorporated Lafayette County, WI?
+01 Do I need a building permit in unincorporated Lafayette County, WI?

 County zoning permit required for new building, addition, moving, alteration, and repairs in the county zoning form; the zoning ordinance also sets permit and review procedures

-How much does a building permit cost in unincorporated Lafayette County, WI?
+02 How much does a building permit cost in unincorporated Lafayette County, WI?

+Building permit fees in unincorporated Lafayette County, WI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is 2026 fee schedule shows residential zoning permit at $100 per floor, including basement; non-residential permits are based on square footage with a no-fee threshold under 149 sq ft if setbacks are met.
 Fees are calculated as: 2026 fee schedule shows residential zoning permit at $100 per floor, includes basement.
 Non-residential zoning permit fees scale by square footage: 150 to 499 sq ft $100; 500 to 1,000 sq ft $150; 1,000 to 2,999 sq ft $200; 3,000 to 4,999 sq ft $250; 5,000 to 7,999 sq ft $300; 8,000 to 10,000 sq ft $350; 10,000 to 20,000 sq ft $400; over 20,000 sq ft $450, plus $50 for each additional 1,000 sq ft beyond that schedule where applicable.

-What work is exempt from building permits in unincorporated Lafayette County, WI?
+03 What work is exempt from building permits in unincorporated Lafayette County, WI?

-How do I schedule a building inspection in unincorporated Lafayette County, WI?
+04 How do I schedule a building inspection in unincorporated Lafayette County, WI?

-Inspections can be scheduled via: County public pages do not publish a standardized inspection scheduling workflow for building permits; thin data.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Lafayette County, WI via: County public pages do not publish a standardized inspection scheduling workflow for building permits; thin data.